Skip to content

 For the past 22 years, CardioCare CPR Training has been training and certifying heroes in Melbourne and across Florida.
 Our CPR, BLS, ACLS and PALS courses are available in Melbourne and many other cities in Florida, or online with our AHA HeartCode blended learning platform or ASHI blended CPR courses.

-Because we love what we do, we thank you for choosing us to train and certify you in CPR, BLS, ACLS and PALS.
+We love what we do, and we thank you for choosing us to train and certify you in CPR, BLS, ACLS and PALS.

 Meet The Team

 Kristi Karren — Owner, Authorized AHA BLS Instructor, Authorized ASHI Instructor, Instructor Trainer — Kristi’s on-the-job training included raising four children and volunteering in Scouting and church youth groups for 25+ years.
-In 2021, she earned the “Instructor of the Year” award after receiving the highest number of 5-star Google reviews for her classes.
+In 2021, she was named “Instructor of the Year” after receiving the highest number of 5-star Google reviews for her classes.

 Boyd Karren — Co-owner, Authorized AHA BLS Instructor, Authorized ASHI Instructor, Authorized AVERT Instructor — Boyd began learning First Aid and CPR as an 11 year-old Boy Scout.
 He loves teaching these life-saving skills to others.

-Basically, the International Liaison Committee on Resuscitation or ILCOR is a group of governing bodies from numerous countries throughout North America, Europe, Australia, Africa, and Asia who set the standards for resuscitation and first aid techniques and instruction.
-Firstly, the United States representation on the ILCOR is the American Heart Association or AHA.
-Different groups then take these guidelines and form their own curriculum or educational processes to teach the guidelines.
-Among these groups are the American Heart Association (AH), the American Safety and Health Institute (ASHI), The American Red Cross (ARC), National Safety Council (NSC), and Emergency Care and Safety Institute (ECSI).
+The International Liaison Committee on Resuscitation or ILCOR is a group of governing bodies from numerous countries throughout North America, Europe, Australia, Africa, and Asia who set the standards for resuscitation and first aid techniques and instruction.
+The United States representation on the ILCOR is the American Heart Association or AHA.
+The guidelines are then taken by multiple different groups whom each form their own curriculum or educational processes to teach the guidelines.
+These groups include the American Heart Association (AH), the American Safety and Health Institute (ASHI), The American Red Cross (ARC), National Safety Council (NSC), and Emergency Care and Safety Institute (ECSI).

 Occupational Safety & Health Administration or OSHA: